starlinq/atom-hydrogen/README.md

 ```
 conda create --name mypyenv python=3.8
+conda install -n mypyenv jupyter
 ```
-In last command we specified a Python version otherwise the latest OS-supported version will be installed.
+In the first command line we specified a Python version otherwise the latest OS-supported version will be installed.

 Before using we have to activate the created environment: